sass/perl-libsass/lib/CSS/Sass.md

 - `plugin_paths`

     This is an arrayref that holds a list of paths to search for third-party plugins.
-It will automatically load any <dll> or <so> library within that directory.
+It will automatically load any &lt;dll> or &lt;so> library within that directory.
 This is currently a highly experimental libsass feature!

 - `dont_die`